 • Symptoms of acute hepatitis should prompt immediate evaluation.

-• If SP is HCV negative, no follow-up testing is recommended for EP.
+• If SP is HCV negative, no follow-up testing is clinically indicated for the EP.

 What do I do if I am the exposed individual?